 Perhaps the earliest published system resembling a modern trust metric is the Beth, Borcherding, and Klein[3].
 This system contains a set of elaborate inference rules for deriving a "trustworthiness" value between 0 and 1, using both "direct trust" and "recommendation trust" relationships encoded on edges.
-However, further work by Reiter and Stubblebine[29] showed this trust metric to be no more secure than the simple reachability criterion described above.
+However, further work by Reiter and Stubblebine[31] showed this trust metric to be no more secure than the simple reachability criterion described above.
 Note that the BBK trust metric is not monotonic.

-A still earlier system is described by Tarah and Huitema[32], who suggest evaluating both certificates and "certificate paths."
+A still earlier system is described by Tarah and Huitema[34], who suggest evaluating both certificates and "certificate paths."
 They suggest several possible simple trust metrics, including the length of the certification path and the minimum of involved trust values along the path.
-However, because it evaluates only paths, rather than general graphs.
+However, because it evaluates only paths, rather than general graphs, this system does not quite meet the definition of "trust metric".

-Reiter and Stubblebine^[28] presented the first trust metric with the ability to resist nontrivial attacks.
+Reiter and Stubblebine[30] presented the first trust metric with the ability to resist nontrivial attacks.
 Briefly, this trust metric counts the number of node-independent paths of bounded length from the seed to the target.
 Thus, both the path length and the threshold for the minimum number of such paths are tunable parameters of the metric.
 A simple characterization of its attack resistance follows easily: an attacker must add "bad" edges to nodes under his own control to at least as many nodes as the threshold for the number of independent paths.
 Even though evaluation of this trust metric is an NP-complete problem, the experimental PathServer implementation seems to perform reasonably well in practice.